 Boston College women’s basketball won five of its first six games to open the 2024–25 campaign.
 But the Eagles have had one persistent struggle this season: shooting.

-Today though, the Eagles (6–1) turned the tides.
-They shot a season-best 54.2 percent from the floor, including 7-of-14 shooting from deep, in an 81–55 rout of the Crusaders (3–3).
+On Saturday though, the Eagles (6–1) turned the tide.
+They shot a season-best 54.2 percent from the floor, including 7 of 14 from deep, in an 81–55 rout of the Crusaders (3–3).

-This marked the fifth time in seven games this season that the Eagles have crossed the 80-point threshold.
+BC’s rout marked the fifth time in seven games this season that the Eagles have crossed the 80-point threshold.

-“I thought we did a good job pushing pace,” BC head coach Joanna Bernabei-McNamee said, ”If we didn’t have so many turnovers, that could have been another 40 points we put up today.”
+“I thought we did a good job pushing pace,” BC head coach Joanna Bernabei-McNamee said. ”If we didn’t have so many turnovers, that could have been another 40 points we put up today.”

-Freshman guard Athena Tomlinson headlined the scoring effort, dropping a career-high 10 points while going 2-of-4 from downtown.
+Freshman guard Athena Tomlinson headlined the scoring effort, dropping a career-high 10 points while going 2 of 4 from downtown.

 “I just want to be the person out there on the court that my team needs,” Tomlinson said.
 “Whatever I need to bring, that’s what I try to do.”